65th Infantry Division "Granatieri di Savoia"

 The 65th Infantry Division "Granatieri di Savoia" (65ª Divisione fanteria "Granatieri di Savoia") was an infantry division of the Royal Italian Army during World War II.
 The Granatieri di Savoia was formed on 12 October 1936 in Littoria and disbanded on 20 April 1941 in Soddu, Ethiopia.
 The division's name translates as "Grenadiers of Savoy", with the House of Savoy being the ruling family of the Kingdom of Italy.

 History

-The 65th Infantry Division "Granatieri di Savoia" was activated on 12 October 1936 in Littoria with the I Grenadier Brigade, the 60th Artillery Regiment with two groups equipped with 65/17 infantry support guns, the LXV Machine Gun Battalion, and various divisional services.
+The 65th Infantry Division "Granatieri di Savoia" was activated on 12 October 1936 in Littoria with the I Grenadier Brigade, the 60th Artillery Regiment with two groups equipped with 65/17 mod.
+13 mountain guns, the LXV Machine Gun Battalion, and various divisional services.
 The I Grenadier Brigade consisted of the 10th Regiment "Granatieri di Savoia", which had been formed by the regimental depot of the 1st Regiment "Granatieri di Sardegna", and the 11th Regiment "Granatieri di Savoia", which had been formed by the regimental depot of the 2nd Regiment "Granatieri di Sardegna".
 Both regiments consisted of three battalions.